Roof Preparedness 2025: Is Your Roof Ready For the Hurricane Season?

 3. Clean and Secure Gutters and Downspouts

 Clogged gutters prevent proper water drainage, leading to roof leaks, wood rot, and foundation issues.
-Clean gutters and downspouts, and make sure they are securely attached to handle heavy rainfall24.
+Clean gutters and downspouts, and make sure they are securely attached to handle heavy rainfall.
 Proper roof drainage is crucial for storm preparedness.

 4. Trim Trees and Remove Debris